MathManuelHinz/chrono/documentation/chrono-tutorial.md

 "mkEvent" is one of the most important commands.
 It takes a **4-5** arguments (which are separated by spaces):

 1. "what" : Describe what the ChronoEvent represents (will be displayed if you export your data to pdf)
 2. "tags" : List of tags separated by ",".
 Those tags will later be used to categorize the event while you analyze your data.
-Each event should have all the tags, by which you want to analyze your time usage later.
 3. "start" : The time at which your event starts, should be of the format "HH:MM".
 4. "stop" : The time at which your event ends, should be of the format "HH:MM".
 5. "force"="1" : If force $=1$ chrono will delete all overlapping events and add the current event to the referenced day.
 If force equals $0$ the event will not be added to the referenced day.